musaubrian/tg/docs/docs.md

 func CopyToClipboard()
 ```

-TODO:: find how to implement
+TODO:: find how to implement without Xclip or Xcel

 Copies generated string to clipboard